Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 start or end of a caller’s chat history.
 This capability allows the caller to create more complex prompts and have more control over how a Large Language Model (LLM) is used when called via {{site.base_gateway}}.

-These plugins must be used in combination with the AI Proxy plugin, allowing you to build specialized AI experiences for your users.

 #### Request Transformations

 Kong's AI Gateway also allows you to use AI technology to augment other API traffic.
 One example may be routing API responses through an AI language translation prompt before returning it to the client.
-Kong's AI Gateway provides two plugins that can be used in conjuction with other upstream API services to weave AI capabilities into API request processing.
+Kong's AI Gateway provides two plugins that can be used in conjunction with other upstream API services to weave AI capabilities into API request processing.

 [AI Request Transformer](/hub/kong-inc/ai-request-transformer): The AI Request Transformer plugin uses a configured LLM service to transform and introspect the consumer's request body before proxying the request upstream.
 It extends the function of the AI Proxy plugin and runs after all of the